-Sharon Matusik is the Interim Dean and Professor of Strategy and Entrepreneurship at the Leeds School of Business, University of Colorado.
+Sharon Matusik is the Dean and Professor of Strategy and Entrepreneurship at the Leeds School of Business, University of Colorado.

 Dr. Matusik’s research focuses on entrepreneurship, innovation, knowledge assets and venture capital.
 For example, she has looked at topics such as how markets value innovation activities of firms, what accounts for variation in profitability levels of entrepreneurial firms, how the diversification of a venture capital firm affects its performance, the development of risk capital markets around the globe, and gains from innovation activities in emerging markets.
 Her work has been published in top international academic journals, and is widely cited in the management field.